aiyakuaile/pdf_js_viewer/README.md

 ## Features
+_web side not supported_

-Based on the PDF file browser encapsulated in pdf.js, this plugin can help you find out how the PDF you are using cannot display relevant information such as signatures.
+Based on the PDF file browser encapsulated in **pdf.js**, this plugin can help you find out how the PDF you are using cannot display relevant information such as signatures.

 ## Getting started